Exact Semiclassical Dynamics in a Multidimensional Quartic Potential: Multi-Flavor Instantons and Pre-Factor Dominance at Strong Coupling: Introduction

 \section{Introduction}

-The double-well potential remains the paradigmatic starting point for investigating quantum tunneling between degenerate vacuum states.
-Since the seminal development of instanton calculus in the 1970s \cite{Novikov, Coleman2}, these non-perturbative methods have become indispensable for uncovering the topological properties of Yang-Mills gauge theories and the spectral structures of quantum systems \cite{Devoto,Belal,Paranjape,Kleinert,Coleman1}.
-Today, applications of these methods are remarkably broad, ranging from calculating chemical reaction rates \cite{Richardson} to modeling transition dynamics in synthetic neural networks \cite{Yuto}.
+The double-well potential was the paradigmatic starting point for investigating quantum tunneling between degenerate vacuum states that served to launch seminal developments in instanton calculus during the 1970s \cite{Novikov, Coleman2,tHooft}.
+Thereafter non-perturbative semiclassical methods became indispensable for uncovering the topological properties of Yang-Mills gauge theories, the spectral structures of quantum systems, and the mechanics of false vacuum decay.
+These early developments have been reviewed by several authors \cite{Devoto,Shifman, Marino,Teper}.
+In later decades, the instanton concept found application across fields such as discrete statistical formulations of quantum mechanics and lattice studies of false vacuum decay \cite{Creutz,Munster,Kogut,Bender1, Batini}.
+The basic instanton model was then generalized to multidimensional spaces where multiple fields are mutually coupled such as the cosmological Two Higgs Doublet Models (2HDM) \cite{Branchina}.

-In this context, there has been surprisingly little effort to extend the formal instanton framework to systems where multiple fields—each associated with its own double-well potential—are mutually coupled such as when multiple Higgs fields exist \cite{Branch}.
-In composite systems tunneling is not a solitary event but a collective process where fields ``lock" together to traverse their respective barriers synchronously.
-For these configurations to qualify as a single instanton, the fields must initiate and terminate their motion simultaneously, with their combined energy concentrated within a localized temporal window.

-Thus the study of tunneling has remained almost entirely restricted to structureless, point-like objects.
-This tradition dates back to George Gamow’s 1928 discovery that point-like protons can overcome the Coulomb barrier to facilitate nuclear fusion—a phenomenon strictly forbidden by classical mechanics \cite{Merzbacher}.
-While this ``point-particle" framework successfully resolved fundamental mysteries like $\alpha$-decay and enabled modern technologies such as the scanning tunneling microscope, it inherently neglects internal degrees of freedom.
-Extending this analysis to composite or coupled systems is daunting; for protons, $\alpha$-particles, or complex atoms, the presence of multiple length and energy scales renders standard perturbation theory ineffective.
-Coupled-channel approaches in atomic and nuclear physics attempt to account for this ``compositeness" \cite{Razavy} but they are often heavily computational and provide limited analytical insight into the underlying tunneling mechanism.

-The scarcity of such theoretical investigations likely stems from two factors.
-First, there is a perceived lack of immediate physical application; however, as we demonstrate in Appendix B, four-well potentials provide an inkling of how composite tunneling could be modeled.
-There it is shown how a 1D ``diatomic molecule'' can tunnel through potential barriers.
-It is likely that this could have immediate relevance in condensed matter and nonlinear optics as well.
-Second, the mathematical treatment of multiple degrees of freedom (DOF) is notoriously difficult.
-The resulting classical equations of motion are non-linear and admit closed-form solutions only when there is some kind of symmetry principle at work.